Bubble gum: History

 In 1928, Walter Diemer, an accountant for the Fleer Chewing Gum Company in Philadelphia, was experimenting with new gum recipes.
 One recipe, based on a formula for a chewing gum called "Blibber-Blubber", was found to be less sticky than regular chewing gum and stretched more easily.
-This gum became highly successful and was eventually named by the president of Fleer as Dubble Bubble because of its stretchy texture.
+This type of non-sticky gum became highly successful and was eventually named by the president of Fleer as Dubble Bubble because of its stretchy texture.
+The Wrigley gum company was producing chewing gum while its competitors in America were producing bubble gum.